Damon Jones, former NBA player, pleads not guilty in pair of alleged gambling scheme cases

 The indictment alleges Jones sent a text message to a co-conspirator on Feb.
 9, 2023, saying: "Get a big bet on Milwaukee tonight before the information is out!
 [Player 3] is out tonight."
 James missed the Lakers' game that night against the Milwaukee Bucks due to ankle soreness.

+Another defendant, Marves Fairley, appeared alongside Jones in federal court Thursday and pleaded not guilty to the charges.
+Prosecutors allege that Fairley, a Mississippi resident, agreed to pay for information about NBA star Terry Rozier's alleged plan to leave a March 23, 2023, game early.
+Rozier, of the Miami Heat, is also among those charged in the case.

+Fairley was released on a $200,000 bond guaranteed by his wife, his pastor and a local school superintendent.

-Jones is separately accused of participating in an elaborate poker cheating scheme in which victims were allegedly lured to play in rigged games against athletes — referred to as "face cards," prosecutors said.
-The indictment, which names dozens of defendants including NBA Hall of Famer Chauncey Billups and Miami Heat guard Terry Rozier, claims Jones was one such "face card."
+Jones is separately accused of participating in an elaborate poker cheating scheme in which wealthy victims were allegedly lured to play in rigged games against athletes — referred to as "face cards," prosecutors said.
+The indictment, which names dozens of defendants including NBA Hall of Famer Chauncey Billups, claims Jones was one such "face card."

 Billups and Rozier have not yet entered a plea in the case.
 They are scheduled to appear in court on Nov.
 24.